scheidan/BarkerMCMC.jl/README.md

 Andrieu, C., Thoms, J., 2008.
 A tutorial on adaptive MCMC.
 Statistics and computing 18, 343–373.

-Livingstone, S., Zanella, G., n.d.
+Livingstone, S., Zanella, G., 2021.
 The Barker proposal: Combining robustness and efficiency in gradient-based MCMC.
-Journal of the Royal Statistical Society: Series B (Statistical Methodology) n/a. https://doi.org/10.1111/rssb.12482
+Journal of the Royal Statistical Society: Series B (Statistical Methodology). https://doi.org/10.1111/rssb.12482